 Culebra’s stunning mountainscape comes into view as the boat docks on the island.

 We step off the boat and are bombarded with signs held by people renting golf carts and jeeps.
 We decide on a golf cart and drive it the short distance to “Playa Flamenco”.From the walkway to the beach, it’s easy to paint a pretty picture.
 Green leafed trees and light-yellow sand fill the foreground, in the background turquoise-colored water flows at the base of a verdant mountain.
 Speechless, I pull out my camera to frame some shots.A large umbrella and towels are set up on the sand, sunscreen is sprayed on skin.We shuffle between shooting photos, eating barbecue from the beachfront stands and playing in the water.
 We duck in and out of waves, laughing when the waves hit unsuspectingly; drowning one or more of us in seawater.For a few hours, it’s sunny enough to tan our skin at least two shades darker but it’s not the tropics without rain, so a torrential pour sends us packing.
 By the time it stops we’re ready to leave, so we shower, clean off as much sand as would come off, and ride our golf cart back towards the port.
-Later, we spend the entire night in Old San Juan and come home with enough time for a 1hr long nap before heading to the airport, but I’ll tell that story another time.
+Later, we spend the entire night in Old San Juan and come home with enough time for a 1hr long nap before heading to the airport.

 Good to Know

 Boricua – A word Puerto Ricans often call themselves; pronounced / boh- ree- kwa /.
 The r in the middle is a rolled r.

 Ferry – $3.50 for a round trip to Culebra.

 Uber to Fajardo from San Juan – $70